Can cats drink cow's milk?

-Not all cats are lactose intolerant, however, the only real way to find out if your cat is, is to try giving him some milk to see if it causes diarrhea.
-If you find your cat is okay with cow's milk, then the occasional bowl is fine; but this should be given as a treat only.
+The only real way to find out if your cat is lactose intolerant is to give him some milk and see if it causes bloating, gas or diarrhea.
+If you find your cat is okay with cow's milk, then the occasional bowl is fine, but it should be given as a treat only.

 All young kittens MUST have milk in order to survive.
 The weaning process begins around 4-5 weeks of age, but prior to that their only source of nutrition is milk.
 It is extremely important that you do not give a young kitten cow's milk.
 The best possible milk is from the kitten's mother.
 If the kitten is orphaned and a foster mother can't be found for the kitten then the kitten will need to be given a specially designed kitten formula, which can be purchased from your veterinarian.
 Cow's milk is fine for baby cows, but it is not suitable for kittens.